FAQs

 What happens in the first session?

-The first session is a full occupational therapy assessment, lasting between 90 and 120 minutes.
-We will explore how the eating disorder is affecting your daily life, your routines, your ability to engage in meaningful activities, and what your goals are.
+The first session is a full occupational therapy assessment, lasting between 90-120 minutes.
+We’ll explore how the eating disorder is affecting your daily life, your routines, your ability to engage in meaningful activities, and what your goals are.
+At the end of the assessment Kat will share her thoughts and recommendations, and you will receive a written summary by email within a few days.

 How many sessions will I need?

-This varies depending on what you are coming for and where you are in your recovery.
+This varies depending on what you’re coming for and where you are in your recovery.
 Most people have between 6 and 12 sessions, typically fortnightly.
-We always review together at the end of an agreed period, usually three months, so there is no open-ended commitment.
+We always review together at the end of an agreed period (usually three month), so there’s no open-ended commitment.
+Kat will give you my honest recommendation after the initial assessment.

 Can I have a one-off assessment without committing to ongoing sessions?